Karl Wolff: Nazi Party and SS

-Wolff joined the Nazi Party with card number 695,131 and the SS in October 1931.
+Wolff joined the Nazi Party with card number 695,131 and the Schutzstaffel (SS) in October 1931.
 His SS membership number was 14,235 and he was commissioned as an SS-Sturmführer in February 1932.

 From March 1933, after the Nazi Party had obtained national power, Wolff served as an adjutant to Franz Ritter von Epp, then-governor of Bavaria.
 Here he came to the attention of the head of the SS Heinrich Himmler who appointed Wolff his personal adjutant in June 1933.
-In 1936 Wolff became a member of the Reichstag.
-The same year Himmler named him chief of Personal Staff Reichsführer-SS to coordinate all contact and correspondence within the SS at both party and state levels.
+In March 1936, Wolff was elected as a deputy to the Reichstag from electoral constituency 33 (Hesse-Darmstadt).
+Reelected in April 1938, he retained this seat until the fall of the Nazi regime in May 1945.

+In 1936, Himmler named Wolff chief of Personal Staff Reichsführer-SS to coordinate all contact and correspondence within the SS at both party and state levels.
 By managing Himmler's affairs with the SS, the Nazi Party, state agencies and personnel, the eloquent and well mannered Wolff rose to become one of the key figures in Himmler's power regime.
 In addition, Wolff oversaw the economic investments made by the SS, was responsible for saving funds among Himmler's circle of friends and for connections to the SS organizations Ahnenerbe and Lebensborn.
 In 1939 he retroactively became head of the Main Office and SS liaison officer to Hitler.
 In 1936, Wolff left the Protestant Church.
 On 30 January 1937, he was promoted to the rank of SS-Gruppenführer (major general).